Denchou/hello-world/README.md

 starting out in the world
 Hello,

 I am the only Den Chou in this world.
+Are you